vikram1510/candidate-test-vikram/README.md

 The app consists of two TypeScript bundles, bundled by Vite; one for the navigation and one for the dashboard.
-You can consider this as a representation of the "microfrontends" pattern, and it exists like this because our actual app is undergoing a transition from an MPA to an SPA so dealing with these issues is a daily requirement in the job.
+You can consider this as a representation of the "micro-frontends" pattern, and it exists like this because our actual app is undergoing a transition from an MPA to an SPA and so dealing with these issues is a real-life scenario at YunoJuno.

 ### 📈 Goals